 Best for Oily Skin: Amorepacific Treatment Enzyme Peel

 This exfoliating treatment from Korean beauty brand Amorepacific comes as a powder, which you lather up with a small amount of lukewarm water after cleansing.
-As you massage the froth in, papaya extract gently exfoliates while green tea extract soothes and protects skin.
+As you massage the froth in, papaya extract gently exfoliates while green tea extract soothes and protects the skin.
 After 30 to 45 seconds, rinse off the peel before applying the rest of your skincare products.
 The allantoin in the peel conditions skin and helps with cell turnover while leaving your face even softer than before.
-You don’t need that much powder to work up a big lather—the peel actually gets drying if you use too much.

 Best for Acne-Prone Skin: Drunk Elephant T.L.C.
 Framboos Glycolic Night Serum